Angela (character): Powers and abilities

 In her current Marvel incarnation, Angela is a born god and heir to the Asgardian throne.
 She has enormous amounts of super strength which enables her to fight opponents like Jane Foster (Thor), super speed where she moves faster than lightning and super durability where she can withstand attacks from the likes of Gamora, Drax and Thor.
 She also has the ability to fly.
 Angela can also heal faster than an average human being.

 Unlike the rest of Asgardian Gods, Angela is immortal and does not require Golden Apples to sustain her youth.
-She lived for eons without any substance.
+She lived for eons without any sustenance.

 Reception

 Critical reception

 Screen Rant included Angela in their "10 Best Thor Characters In Marvel Comics But Not In The MCU" list, in their "10 Most Powerful Asgardian Gods In Marvel Comics" list, and in their "10 Best Asgardians Not Yet In The MCU" list, and ranked her 13th in their "15 Most Powerful Asgardians In The Marvel Universe" list.
 Autostraddle ranked Angela 2nd in their "7 LGBT Women Who Need to Appear in the MCU Immediately" list.
-Marc Buxton of Den of Geek ranked Angela 22nd in their "Guardians of the Galaxy 3: 50 Marvel Characters We Want to See" list.CBR.com ranked Angela 4th in their "Marvel: The 10 Strongest Female Heroes" list, 5th in their "10 Strongest Asgardians In The Comics" list, and 7th in their "20 Strongest Female Superheroes" list.
+Marc Buxton of Den of Geek ranked Angela 22nd in their "Guardians of the Galaxy 3: 50 Marvel Characters We Want to See" list.
+CBR.com ranked Angela 4th in their "Marvel: The 10 Strongest Female Heroes" list, 5th in their "10 Strongest Asgardians In The Comics" list, and 7th in their "20 Strongest Female Superheroes" list.